Sigma88/Sigma-Dimensions/README.md

 {
 }
 ```
-This is the root node, you can add as many as you want, and it can be modified using
+This is the root node, you can add as many as you want, and they can be modified using
 [ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-0/) patches.

 The PQSCity_Groups root node contains the groups definitions: